- Getting there and getting around

 - Book your camp site online.

 - If you cannot book online, see camping bookings for other options.

-Heron Island provides resort accommodation and there is a wide range of accommodation available in Gladstone, Bundaberg and the Town of 1770, from which tours and charter boats depart.
+Heron Island provides resort accommodation and there is a wide range of accommodation available in Gladstone, Bundaberg and Seventeen Seventy, from which tours and charter boats depart.
 See tourism information links for more information.
 Ask the charter operators how they can assist with your camping.

 Noddies are a common sight on the cays.
 Photo courtesy of J Augusteyn

 Short walking tracks on North West and Lady Musgrave islands cross the islands and walkers can return along the beaches.
 Take drinking water and wear a hat and sunscreen.
 Wear shoes when walking on the coral rubble beaches and tracks.